FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-11-21-online-offline-sync-angular-indexeddb.md

 ## The Todo-App

-As the Todo-app itself is not the core point of this blogpost, I will just post the code for the form and the list that you have an impression of what is going on so far.
+As the Todo-app itself is not the core point of this blog post, I will post the code for the form and the list that you have an impression of what is going on so far.

 ```javascript
 export class Todo {